microsoft/OpenAIWorkshop/scenarios/prompt_engineering/98_Hyperparameters_Overview.md

 # Exercise 4D: Basic Overview of Azure OpenAI Service Hyperparameters (Read-Only)

+### Estimated Duration: 20 minutes

+This lab provides foundational knowledge on hyperparameters in the context of Azure OpenAI Service.
+Participants gain understanding of how hyperparameters influence model training and performance, and learn basic techniques for tuning these parameters to achieve better results.

 ## Quick Note on adjusting Hyperparameters

 When working with prompts, you will be interacting with the LLM via an API or directly.
 You can configure a few parameters to get different results for your prompts.